All Episodes

 I was 19 years old.

-I started the program out of my house uh in my dining room and we went from there.
+I started the program out of my house in my dining room and we went from there.

-We believe in God and we believe in Jesus, and that's what we want to make happen.
+We believe in God and we believe in Jesus and that's what we want to make happen.

-Yeah, uh the other thing I like about you is that you're aggressively non-political.
+The other thing I like about you is that you're aggressively non-political.

 Yes.